 This chart collection takes a look at how spending on healthcare in the United States compares to other OECD countries that are similarly large and wealthy (based on GDP and GDP per capita).
-The analysis looks at 2015 health data from the OECD Health Statistics database.
-These charts are based on data from the OECD, allowing for international comparisons; however, some values from OECD are reported as provisional or estimated and may not exactly match U.S. data reported in the National Health Expenditure Accounts.
+The analysis looks at 2017 health data from the OECD Health Statistics database and the National Health Expenditure Accounts.

 Relative to the size of its wealth, the U.S. spends a disproportionate amount on health care

 As would be expected, wealthy countries like the U.S., tend to spend more per person on health care and related expenses than lower income countries.
 However, even as a high income country, the U.S. spends more per person on health than comparable countries.
-Health spending per person in the U.S. was $9,451 in 2015 – 22% higher than Luxembourg, the next highest per capita spender.
+Health spending per person in the U.S. was $10,224 in 2017, which was 28% higher than Switzerland, the next highest per capita spender.

 On average, other wealthy countries spend about half as much per person on health than the U.S. spends

+Comparing health spending in the U.S. to other countries is complicated, as each country has unique political, economic, and social attributes that contribute to its spending.
 Because health spending is closely associated with a country’s wealth, the remaining charts compare the U.S. to similar OECD countries – those that have above median national incomes (as measured by GDP) and also have above median income per person.
-The average amount spent on health per person in comparable countries ($4,908) is just over half that of the U.S. ($9,451).
-The average per capita health expense in the OECD overall (including smaller and lower-income countries) is significantly lower at $3,814 per person, or 40% of that spent in the U.S.
+The average amount spent on health per person in comparable countries ($5,280) is roughly half that of the U.S. ($10,224).

 Since 1980, the gap has widened between U.S. health spending and that of other countries

 Over the past four decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
 In 1970 the U.S. spent about 6% of its GDP on health, similar to spending by several comparable countries (the average of comparably wealthy countries was 5% of GDP in 1970).
 The U.S. was relatively on pace with other countries until the 1980s, when its health spending grew at a significantly faster rate relative to its GDP.
-In 2015, the U.S. spent nearly 17% of its GDP on health, whereas the next highest comparable country (the Netherlands) devoted 12% of its GDP to health.
+In 2017, the U.S. spent 17% of its GDP on health consumption, whereas the next highest comparable country (Switzerland) devoted 12% of its GDP.

 U.S. health spending growth was higher during the 1980s, but has been similar since

-While the U.S. has long had higher than average spending, it has not always been such an outlier.
+While the U.S. has long had higher than average spending, growth rates have become more in line with other countries.
 The 1980s saw accelerated growth in health expenditures per capita in the U.S. The 10.1% average annual growth rate in the U.S. during the 1980s was the highest among comparable countries.
 The comparably wealthy countries saw an average of 7.0% annual growth during this period.
-Since 1990, health spending has grown similarly in the U.S. and comparable countries.
+Since the 1990s, health spending has grown similarly in the U.S. and comparable countries

 In recent years, health spending growth has slowed in the U.S. and in comparable countries